tmharrington/BioStatisticalAnalysis/InvertAnalysis.md

 -   Something we are becoming increasingly aware of is the impact of dams on aquatic habitats.
 If this stream is or is not dammed, there could be some inference or comparison made with other researchers findings and how the presents of man-made obstacles could impact invertebrate habitats.

-    -   likely, this kind of inference would require a larger dataset to work with, but it could potentially provide some useful insight on making comparisons with other analysis conducted on a similar topic.
+    -   likely, this kind of inference would require a larger data set to work with, but it could potentially provide some useful insight on making comparisons with other analysis conducted on a similar topic.

--

 -

     ::: {.cell}